 In the Declaration of MTCC 573, "Schedule A, Description of land", there is reference to a Right of Way over our property.
 This is connected to the passageway that runs on the east side of our building between Front Street East and Taylor's Wharf Lane.
 The legal document concerning this, it is registered under the Land Titles Act, is available through the link below.
 In essence it says that this walkway must remain a public pedestrian passageway; now commonly described as a POPS (Privately Owned Publicly-accessible Space) .
 The Declaration also mentions City By-Law 1977-0432; this was passed to transfer ownership of a strip of land on George Street and this is the land under the immediate west of our building.
 The plans, at the end of the by-law, are interesting as they show the location of the water of Lake Ontario and the top of the bank of the lake BEFORE the area was land-filled.
 The water would have reached to about our garage door and the bank was just south of Front Street.
 The By-Law can be downloaded from the link below.

 In 1981, when Units at the New Town of York were initially being sold, the developer produced brochures for each type of Unit.
-They are available from the links below.
+These original sales brochures are available from the links below.

 The Municipal Property Assessment Corporation (MPAC), who determine the property values for real estate taxes in Ontario, give the following square footage and these are probably definitive.
 According to MPAC the 01 set is 1331 sq ft, the 02 set is 1472 sq ft, the 03 set is 1589 sq ft, the 04 set is 1619 sq ft, the 05 set is 1620 sq ft and the 06 set is 1295 sq ft.
 In the initial sales brochures (see copies below) for the New Town York the sizes were given as: 01 set 1221 sq ft, 02 set 1407 sq ft, 03 set 1523 sq ft, 04 set 1535 sq ft, 05 set 1491 sq ft and 06 set 1195 sq ft.
 Based on the MPAC figures, the average size of a Unit is about 1480 sq ft but it should be noted that the monthly maintenance fees for the 51 residential units at MTCC 573 are standard and are not based on square footage.
 The commercial unit pays a higher percentage of the budget.

 All Units except the 06 "set" have two bedrooms and, though there are minor variations, Unit layouts are fairly standardised for each "set" of Units.
 We list below, as pdf files, the standard layouts from the initial sales brochures.
 It should be noted that only the Units on floors 5-10 have fireplaces, the size of which increases as one gets higher in the building, due to the increased number of flues passing through the Unit.
-(Since 2011 almost all fireplaces have been sealed as they failed to pass WETT inspections.)
+(All fireplaces and flues have been sealed since 2011 as they failed to pass WETT inspections.)

 Windows - see also Windows in A-Z section of this website